-This section lists the one year goals for numbers of households supported through HOME funding.
+This section lists the one year goals for numbers of households supported.
 These numbers are based on prior year accomplishments (reported in the CAPER) and projected project costs.

-One Year Goals for the Number of Households to be Supported
+One Year Goals for the Number of Households to be

+Supported

-Homeless 20
+Homeless 375

-Non-Homeless 255
+Non-Homeless 425

-Special-Needs 20
+Special-Needs 375

-Total 295
+Total 1,175

-Table 8 - One Year Goals for Affordable Housing by Support Requirement
+Table 54 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

-Rental Assistance 75
+Rental Assistance

-The Production of New Units 200
+The Production of New Units 300 rental; 75

+owner

-Rehab of Existing Units 20
+Rehab of Existing Units 300 rental;

+500 owner

-Acquisition of Existing Units 0
+Acquisition of Existing Units

-Total 295
+Total 1,175

-Table 9 - One Year Goals for Affordable Housing by Support Type
+Table 55 - One Year Goals for Affordable Housing by Support Type

-The precise number of households to be supported through production of new units, rehab of existing units and acquisition of existing units is not yet known.
+Numbers of households to be supported through production of new units, rehab of existing units and acquisition of existing units is not yet known.
 It will be based upon the number of applications received.